userfrosting/learn/pages/13.client-side-code/04.components/02.tables/docs.md

 ## Customizing the base template for your table

 If you don't want to use the default `table-paginated.html.twig` base template for your tables, you can create your own base template.
-Your template needs to have three things:
+Your template needs to have five things:

+- `{% block table_search %}`: Global search field for the table.
+By default, only shown in mobile sizes.
+To customize this behavior, see the media queries in `core/assets/userfrosting/css/userfrosting.css`.
 - `{% block table %}`: This is the Twig block where the table skeleton will go.
 - `{% block table_cell_templates %}`: This is the Twig block where cell templates will be placed.
 - `{% block table_info %}`: This is a container for displaying alternative messages, such as "no records found".
 The container element should have the `js-uf-table-info` class.